fmay/temp/.guides/sections.md

 files: []

 ---
 Click the code tab `main.js` on the left.
-If you can't see it, click on `main.js` in the *file tree* on the far left side.
+If you can't see it, click on `main.js` in the *file tree* on the far left side. `main.js` is a simple piece of Javascript code.

-You will see that there are two lines of code that control the big and small birds.

 ##How a program runs
 So, how does this piece of code actually run?
-Take a look at the video below and we'll show you what happens.
+Take a look at the video below and we'll explain what happens before you start to hack the code around yourself.

 ##Challenge
-Can you see how to sit both birds on the branch by adjusting the coordinates?
+Can you see how to sit both birds on the branch by adjusting the coordinates in `main.js`?
+Press the refresh button in the Preview tab after making changes.

 ![](.guides/img/var-bird-positioned.png)